Echolaitoc/GPULoadAlert/README.txt

 alert will be triggered.
 Set the time by dragging in this field Minimum GPU Load: Set the % threshold for the alert to trigger by dragging in this field

-While monitoring the GPU the interface will be tinted green, otherwise red.
+The default values can be edited manually in data/settings.xml While monitoring the GPU the interface will be tinted green, otherwise red.